 All writers are vain, selfish and lazy, and at the very bottom of their motives there lies a mystery.
 Writing a book is a horrible, exhausting struggle, like a long bout of some painful illness.
 One would never undertake such a thing if one were not driven on by some demon which one can neither resist nor understand. - George Orwell

 Teaching me to read was my mother’s paradisiacal gift.
-Libraries were paradise found. - EJ Knapp
+Libraries were paradise found. - From Stealing the Marbles by EJ Knapp

 The problem with defending the purity of the English language is that the English language is as pure as a crib-house whore.
 It not only borrows words from other languages; it has on occasion chased other languages down dark alley-ways, clubbed them unconscious and rifled their pockets for new vocabulary. - James D. Nicoll